annweitz/extreme-weather-db/README.md

 poetry run python downloader.py

 Ensure that you have:

-Your .cdsapirc credentials set up in your home directory
+- Your .cdsapirc credentials are set up in your home directory

-Access to the appropriate storage folders (scratch and projects)
+- Access to the appropriate storage folders (scratch and projects)

-## processing
+### Processing

 This script processes the downloaded NetCDF data to extract **extreme weather events**, update the **top 10 events**, and insert detected events into a SQLite **results database**.